PhaserEditor2D/PhaserEditor2D-v3-docs/intro/main-features.rst

 Lightweight and cross-platform
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As we mentioned in the `Available for multiple platforms`_ section, the IDE runs in the main Operating Systems: Windows, macOS and Linux.
+As we mentioned in the `Available for multiple platforms <multi-platform.html>`_ section, the IDE runs in the main Operating Systems: Windows, macOS and Linux.

 The biggest part, the client application, should run in any modern browser (tested on Google Chrome, Firefox and Opera), and is served by a small (~9MB) native program, that is available for the mentioned platforms.
 The whole thing, client plus server, zip-compressed, is ~12MB of size.